veraLin1211/password-validation-service/README.md

 File will be generated under target/site/jacoco-resources, please open the `index.html` in browser.

 ### Publish
-The file `password-validation-service-1.0.0-SNAPSHOT.jar` will be put under target directory.
+Run command
 ```
     ./mvnw publish
 ```
+The file `password-validation-service-1.0.0-SNAPSHOT.jar` will be generated under target directory.
 ### Usage
 1. Put the generated jar file under ${baseDir}/local-maven-repo
 2. Add dependency to pom.xml